bolderflight/bme280/README.md

 ### I2C Object Declaration

 **BME280(TwoWire &bus,uint8_t address)**
-An BME280 object should be declared, specifying the I2C bus and the BME280 I2C address.
+A BME280 object should be declared, specifying the I2C bus and the BME280 I2C address.
 The BME280 I2C address will be 0x76 if the SDO pin is grounded or 0x77 if the SDO pin is pulled high.
 For example, the following code declares a BME280 object called *bme* with a BME280 sensor located on I2C bus 0 with a sensor address of 0x76 (SDO grounded).

 ```C++
 BME280 bme(Wire,0x76);